 Technological advancements everywhere, have tried to make our lives better, and the field of law has been treated no differently.
 Furthermore, in this time of the COVID-19 crisis, work-from-home has become the norm.
-Thus, it is imperative to invest in a comprehensive technology plan that suits your style.
+Thus, it is imperative to invest in a comprehensive technology plan that suits your law firm.

-Technology has been influencing the practice of law since ages.
+Legal tech has been influencing the practice of law for ages.
 However, currently, the advancement in technology has affected the legal profession exponentially.
-Typewritten documents have made way for Microsoft Word, while we scan and email documents rather than faxing them.
+Typewritten documents have made way for Microsoft Word, while we scan and email documents rather than fax them.
 Most importantly, legal research has become more virtual as judgments, notifications, and other legal documents have also become digitized.

 Presently, it is far more difficult to stay away from technology than to involve it within the professional space.
 Rather, it is daunting to stay up-to-date with the latest advancements in technology since,

 - It can be prone to bugs and errors.

 Most Indian law firms have the financial competence to embrace this legal technological revolution, and they should!
 Any step forward in this direction will be a huge leap for the legal fraternity.
 Interestingly, the looming threat of COVID-19 on physical hearings has resulted in virtual court proceedings.
 This has led to drastic changes in our approach to the profession.

 Technological innovation seems most likely to be a foundation stone for the post-COVID world.
 It will be increasingly essential for organizations to embrace digital expertise to survive in such a world.
 Furthermore, technology-driven solutions have their benefits.
 They affect:

 Overview of a Comprehensive Tech Plan

 Technology has helped make our lives better, but a comprehensive legal tech plan can help make our lives smarter too.
 The majority of the population in the world uses technology in some form.
 A comprehensive legal tech plan is all about strategizing and choosing what is best for you.

 - Infrastructure; and